WE WILL BE CLOSED from DEC 17, 2025 to Jan 2, 2026 . Order before december 5th to ensure delivery by christmas!

 Yes, these files are copied directly from the CD to their own folder on the USB drive we give back to you.
 Each CD, nomatter how many files, is done at a flat rate of $5 each.

-Can you also upscale the videos from my SD cards and DVDs?
+Can you upscale the videos from my SD cards and DVDs?

 Yes we can,for an additional fee.
 For numerous reasons, you may not get the same bang for your buck as you do with the VHS transfers.
 We suggest bringing this up during your consultation, or contacting us via email to discuss specifics.